Whatsapp Icon

 The uniqueness of every cancer case makes personalized treatment not just beneficial but necessary.
 Cytological analysis plays a critical role here, as it helps in discerning the specific types of cancer cells present and their genetic makeup.
 This information is crucial because different types of cancer cells may respond differently to various treatments.

-For instance, certain cancers may harbor genetic mutations that make them susceptible to specific drugs.
+For instance, certain cancers may harbour genetic mutations that make them susceptible to specific drugs.
 Cytological tests can detect these mutations, enabling oncologists to prescribe medications that target these vulnerabilities.
 This approach not only enhances the effectiveness of the treatment but also minimizes unnecessary side effects, leading to a better quality of life for the patient.

 Advancements in Cytological Techniques